Bluey (TV series): Home media releases

 The series was first distributed on DVD in Australia by Universal Sony Pictures Home Entertainment and BBC Studios, with the first two volumes, entitled Magic Xylophone and Other Stories and Horsey Ride and Other Stories released on 30 October 2019.
 They were followed by further volumes at later dates.
 In the United States, the first season was released on DVD in two volumes in early 2020.
 A Blu-ray release containing all episodes from the first, second and third series was released in November 2024.
 In the United Kingdom, the first volume was released on DVD in October 2021.

+Diplomatic mission

+In conjunction to the 50th anniversary of bilateral relations between Vietnam and Australia in 2023, several notable episodes of Bluey were selected to screen in several Vietnamese cities and provinces, including Hanoi, Ho Chi Minh City, Da Nang, and Can Tho.
+The event was made possible by the Australian Embassy in Vietnam and BBC Studios, which owns the global screening rights.